tizbid/Azure-MQTT-IoT-Hub/README.md

 ##### Stream data

 Stream analytics is manually configured.
-It accepts input data from IoT hub and outputs it to Power BI and a storage container.
+It accepts input data from IoT hub and outputs it to Grafana and a storage container.